 Now after the download completes and the firmware is verified, the program automatically begins to repair your Android Phone.

 Within minutes, your Android Phone all system issues get fixed back to normal.

 Solution 9: Factory Reset Your Phone

-After performing all fixes yet if the Apps keeps crashing on your phone, the last solution you should try is “Factory Reset”.
+After performing all fixes yet if the App keeps crashing on your phone, the last solution you should try is “Factory Reset”.

-Important note: Before you perform factory reset backup your data from your phone to the cloud or your computer storage, because factory reset will wipe all the data on your Android device.
-Click the link below and find how to backup data on your Android phone.
+Important note: Before you perform a factory reset backup your data from your phone to the cloud or your computer storage, because a factory reset will wipe all the data on your Android device.
+Click the link below and find out how to backup data on your Android phone.

 Read More: How To Backup Data on Android Smartphones.

 After you backup, all your data on your Android phone, follow the steps given below and perform a factory reset.